allcloud-io/clisso/README.md

 #### OneLogin

-To configure a OneLogin identity provider, use the following command:
+To create a OneLogin identity provider, use the following command:

     clisso providers create onelogin my-provider \
         --client-id myid \